-You might think that this is an unusual name for a cocktail but it is actually a person’s name.
+You might think this is an unusual name for a cocktail, but it is a person’s name.
 Mamie Taylor was an opera singer in the 1900s who requested this drink and then was made by a Rochester, New York bartender.

 This one is made with absinthe, which is an anise-flavored spirit made from flowers and herbs.
-It has the flavor of black licorice with a bit of herbal aroma which complements the taste of ginger beer.
+It has the flavor of black licorice with a bit of herbal aroma, which complements the taste of ginger beer.
 Altogether, the Bohemian mule tastes like a delightful minty and refreshing drink.

 In the world of food and drink, the French will always be a contender.
 Have a go at Paris Mule, the French version of the mule made with cognac, a very classic and famous French brandy.